EX CATHEDRA | Work and perform with us

 Equality and Diversity:

-Ex Cathedra is committed to building an inclusive and diverse organisation that reflects our region and the communities with whom we work.
+Ex Cathedra is committed to ensuring that everyone feels welcome and included at all of our performance, education and participation activities.
+We are working to become a more diverse organisation that reflects our region and the communities with whom we work.

-To help us monitor our ability to reach a range of applicants, we encourage applicants to complete our Equality and Diversity Monitoring Form, which is anonymous and not used as part of the selection process.
+To help us monitor our ability to reach a range of applicants, we encourage applicants to complete our Equality and Diversity Monitoring Form, which is anonymous and not used as part of any selection processes.